Launching a digital-first brand in a pandemic: Kaliedy and Kooomo

 da Lauren Cassidy

-No easy feat, at the best of times, but Kaliedy also set out to tackle a major challenge for nursey and baby retailers – how do you overcome the ‘see before you buy’ consumer approach to shopping?
+Not only was Kaliedy launched at the peak of uncertainty, but Ben also set out to tackle a major challenge for nursey and baby retailers – how do you overcome the ‘see before you buy’ consumer approach to shopping?

 But before we delve into the story of how – let’s shed some light on how Kaliedy came to be.